-France uses a different model to run its glider fleet: one institute DT-INSU maintains almost the whole fleet at their base in Toulon.
-Currently the French fleet consists of 13 Slocum's, 2 Seagliders and 1 Spray.
-12 slocum and 2 seagliders are maintained by this facility.
+France uses a different model to run their glider fleet: one institute DT-INSU maintains the whole fleet at their base in Toulon.
+Currently the fleet consists of 13 Slocum's, 2 Seagliders and 1 Spray.

 The gliders are equipped with sensors to measure dissolved oxygen, Chl\a, CDOM, nitrate and backscatter at 412, 470, 532, 710 and 880 nm.